 For deployments where an embedded DS server handles high throughput, make sure you use a local file system and that the user running the container has enough file descriptors.

-When using local policy agent logs, make sure you have a mechanism in place to clean them up.
+When using local web or Java agent logs, make sure you have a mechanism in place to clean them up.

 For IG, make sure you turn off